 Many boaters are eating the initial high costs because upgrading these systems deliver better performance.

-What Is No FeedBack (NFB) or Zero Torque?
+What Is No Feedback (NFB) or Zero Torque?

-No FeedBack, which some brands (Uflex) call “Zero Torque”, isolates the user from the motor’s torque.
+No Feedback, which some brands (Uflex) call “Zero Torque”, isolates the user from the motor’s torque.

-With old steering systems, the engine tends to turn to the right, which the user has to compensates for.
+With old steering systems, the engine tends to turn to the right, which the user has to compensate for.
 One does this by keeping constant pressure on the left side of the steering wheel.

 These older systems would allow the boat to turn rapidly to the right if the user lost their grip on the wheel.
 This resulted in dangerous, tight turns and occupant safety hazards.